SketchingDev/hexagonal-lambda/README.md

-# AWS Lambda using Hexagonal (Ports and Adaptors) Architecture
+# AWS Lambda using Hexagonal Architecture